varya/varya.github.com/src/documents/posts/using-sc5-styleguide_en.html.md

 I considered them independent and so tried to write my code.
 But **sitting at the same page they never actually were independent**.

-After the SC5 StyleGuide magically represented each of them separately, I can see that the [logo](http://varya.me/styleguide/#/section/1.1) is aligned to the right.
+After the SC5 Style Guide magically represented each of them separately, I can see that the [logo](http://varya.me/styleguide/#/section/1.1) is aligned to the right.
 Why should it be?
 Obviously, my mistake when I tried to made it fit into the Header.